-Sandra Pérez-Ramos is a Puerto Rican artist living and working in the DC metro area.
-The inspiration for her work comes from endless sources,
+Sandra Pérez-Ramos is a Puerto Rican artist living in the DC metro area.
+She's interested in mystical and natural connections, but the inspiration for her work comes from endless sources,

-including shapes in nature, myths, folk art and textiles from around the world.
+including myths, folk art and textiles from around the world and shapes in nature.
 The repetition of dots, lines, vibrant colors and whimsical narratives is consistent in her drawings.
 In her

 mixed media works, she plays with fiber materials, hand stitching and references magical thinking, cultural clash or explores abstract form.